 Egg (1–5 days)

 Female monarch butterflies lay their eggs exclusively on milkweed plants.
 Eggs are ridged, cylinder-shaped, and white or yellow in color.
 A female monarch can lay up to 500 eggs in just 2–5 weeks!
+After about 3 to 5 days, the egg hatches into a very small caterpillar.

 Larva/Caterpillar (10–14 days)